About the comic

 No. Each comic listed on our link page is there because we believe that it’s a good comic that our readers might enjoy, not because we had to put it there in exchange for a backlink.

-Can you draw a comic for me since I…?
+Can you draw a comic/illustration for me that I need for…?

-Regardless of what you need the comic for, the answer to that question is most likely “No.” It’s already a lot of work to maintain our regular update schedule, so we don’t have much time to do other things on top of that.
+No matter what you need the comic/illustration for, the answer to that question is most likely “No.” It’s already a lot of work to maintain our regular update schedule, so we have basically no time to do other things on top of that.
 At least not for free.

 Is Sandra and Woo suitable for children?